Chevis Jackson: Professional career

-Pre-NFL draft
+Pre-draft

-Upon graduating from LSU in 2007, Jackson entered the 2008 NFL Draft.
+Upon graduating from LSU in 2007, Jackson entered the 2008 NFL draft.
 Jackson was then invited to the NFL Combine.

 Atlanta Falcons

-Jackson was drafted by the Atlanta Falcons in the third round (68th overall) of the 2008 NFL Draft.
+Jackson was selected by the Atlanta Falcons in the third round (68th overall) of the 2008 NFL draft.
 He returned his first career interception for a 95-yard touchdown on November 9, 2008, in a Week 9 meeting against the division rival New Orleans Saints.
 His return became the second-longest in Falcons history behind a 101-yard interception return by Tom Pridemore against the San Francisco 49ers on September 20, 1981.
 Jackson finished the 2008 regular season with 31 tackles and five passes defensed in 16 games played (one start).
-He recorded his second interception on January 3, 2009 in a playoff game against the Arizona Cardinals.
+He recorded his second interception on January 3, 2009, in a playoff game against the Arizona Cardinals.

 In 2009, Jackson played in 15 games, starting two, and finished with 29 tackles, two passes defensed, and one forced fumble.

 On September 4, 2010, Jackson was released by the Falcons during their final cuts.